 The ECB seems to be edging towards QE, but faces a quandary on what to buy.
 This proposal suggests that the ECB buy ‘Safe Market Bonds’.
 These would be synthetic bonds formed by the senior tranches of EZ national bonds combined in GDP-weighted proportions.
 The ECB would merely announce the features of the synthetic bonds it will purchase.
 The market would create the bonds in response to this announcement, thus avoiding new EZ-level institutions or funds.

-Philippe Bacchetta, Kenza Benhima 24 August 2014
+Philippe Bacchetta, Kenza Benhima, Sunday, August 24, 2014

 Among the various explanations behind global imbalances, the role of corporate saving has received relatively little attention.
 This column argues that corporate saving is quantitatively relevant, and proposes a theory that is consistent with the stylised facts and useful for understanding the current phase of global rebalancing.
 The theory implies that, while the economic contraction originating in developed countries has pushed interest rates towards the zero lower bound, the recent growth slowdown in emerging countries could push them out of it.

-Heleen Mees 21 June 2011
+Heleen Mees, Tuesday, June 21, 2011

 With the US economy still faltering, some are suggesting it may be time for a third round of quantitative easing.
 This column explores the transmission mechanism of monetary policy and how it has broken down in recent years.
 It argues that, in this climate, the Fed would be wise to avoid another bond-buying programme.

-Shang-Jin Wei 06 February 2010
+Shang-Jin Wei, Saturday, February 6, 2010

 What is the connection between China’s one-child policy and its savings glut?
 This column provides a pioneering explanation.
 China’s surplus of men has produced a highly competitive marriage market, driving up China’s savings rate and, therefore, global imbalances.